numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - Transformations can happen between dimensions
 - Again, grid line remain parallel and evenly spaced, and the origin maps to the origin
-- If 3 rows (3 landing coordinates: x-row, y-row, z-row) and 2 columns (2 basis vectors): 3x2 Matrix goes from 2D to 3D
+- If we have 3 rows (3 landing coordinates: x-row, y-row, z-row) and 2 columns (2 basis vectors): 3x2 Matrix goes from 2D to 3D
 - The span of columns or column space (the place all vectors land) is a 2D plane slicing through the origin of 3D space
 - BUT the Matrix is still full rank because the number of dimensions in the column space (2) equals the number of dimensions in the input space (2)
 - So a 3x2 Matrix maps 2 dimensions to 3 dimensions